TheTypoMaster/gray.net.au/posts/2005/11/03/Im_living_in_a_cancer_knoll.rst

 .. title: I'm living in a cancer knoll!
 .. slug: Im_living_in_a_cancer_knoll
 .. date: 2005-11-03 10:15:00 UTC+10:00
-.. tags: James,blog,tech
+.. tags: blog,tech, network
-.. category:
+.. category: James
 .. link:

 Whilst on the train this morning I started thinking about all the EMR